-Section 160 of the Companies Act of 2013 – Change in Directors
+Section 160 of the Companies Act of 2013: Change in Directors

-The process for appointing a member in the company as a director other than a retiring director is outlined in Section 160 and Rule 13 of the Companies (Appointment & Qualification of Directors) Rules, 2014.
+The process for appointing a member in the company as a director other than a retiring director is outlined in Section 160 and Rule 13 of the Companies (Appointment and Qualification of Directors) Rules, 2014.

-- Procedure for appointment of new director
+Procedure for appointment of new director

-- Qualifications for the appointment
+Qualifications for the appointment

-Section 168 of the Companies Act of 2013 – Change in Directors
+Section 168 of the Companies Act of 2013: Change in Directors

 The Section 168 of the Companies Act of 2013's provides a comprehensive explanation of the resignation of directors, which was missing from the original Act of 1956.

 Procedure for the resignation of the director

-Section 169 of the Companies Act of 2013 – Change in Directors
+Section 169 of the Companies Act of 2013: Change in Directors

 Section 169 of the Indian Companies Act, 2013, states the overall procedure for the director removal.
 The section gives share holder a right to remove the director by passing a resolution in a general meeting.

 Procedure for the removal of the director

-For a smooth and prompt processing of your change of directors, Corpbiz will handle all the necessary forms and documentation for your business.
+For a smooth and prompt processing of your change of directors, Corpbiz will handle all the necessary forms and paper works for your business.
 We have years of experience in this subject and can work with you to process minor restructuring for one or two directors to more challenging instances for larger enterprises.
 We are committed to providing you with the finest service possible and want to make it simple for you to change the organisational structure.